uviclibraries/surveys/1-Multiple Choice Survey.md

 1. For this activity, make sure to login in on SurveyMonkey using your UVic credentials using the link [here](https://www.uvic.ca/systems/support/web/surveymonkey/index.php){:target="_blank"}
     - Alternatively, you can use the free version of SurveyMonkey by using an email and creating a password.
 However, the free version may have some limitations whereas the UVic subscription is a complete one.
-2. Once you are logged in you will see the following page and on the top right a box that reads ‘CREATE SURVEY”.
+2. Once you are logged in you will see the following page and on the top right a box that reads **CREATE SURVEY**.
     <img src="images/act-1/sm-1-01.png" style="margin-left:10px;width:600px;" alt="create survey">
 3. Go to the left pane and click on ‘START FROM SCRATCH” as in the picture below:
     <img src="images/act-1/sm-1-02.png" style="margin-left:10px;width:200px;" alt="start from scratch">
-4. The box below will pop up, name your survey as <code>ENVIRONMENTAL ATTITUDE SURVEY</code>, for category you can choose “OTHER” and click on “USE MY OWN CONTACTS”.
+4. The box below will pop up, name your survey as <code>ENVIRONMENTAL ATTITUDE SURVEY</code>, for category you can choose **OTHER** and click on **USE MY OWN CONTACTS**.
     <img src="images/act-1/sm-1-03.png" style="margin-left:10px;width:600px;" alt="name survey">

 5. Click on **CREATE A SURVEY**: